You Need a Real,

-The sleepaway-camp adage that plain old soap and water is all skin really needs sounds so simple—but in reality, soap is decidedly unhelpful when it comes to improving the health and look of your skin.
-Conventional mass-market bar soap is often made with industrial surfactants that strip and dry skin, and even the ones labeled “moisturizing” often just contain added moisturizer on top of the same industrial-surfactant base.
+The sleepaway-camp adage that plain old soap and water is all skin really needs sounds so simple.
+In reality, soap is decidedly unhelpful when it comes to improving the health and look of your skin.
+Conventional soaps and cleansers are often made with industrial surfactants that strip and dry skin, and even the ones labeled “moisturizing” often just contain added moisturizer on top of the same industrial-surfactant base.
 Dry skin is not just unhealthier and less able to defend itself; it also looks older—less even, less plump, less dewy.

 For the healthiest skin, think of dewy-clean or hydrated-clean instead of squeaky-clean: Skin has a protective barrier that keeps moisture in and bacteria (including acne bacteria), dirt, and irritants out, and you want to keep that barrier intact.

 With that in mind, don’t assume you need to cleanse in the morning.
 In the evening, there’s stuff to remove—makeup, sunscreen, dirt, pollution—but when you wake up, your skin’s in pretty good shape.
 “If your skin’s clean at bedtime, it should still be clean in the morning,” says Wechsler.
 If you like cleansing in the morning, it certainly won’t hurt, but you can save money, time, and a bit of skin-protective barrier by skipping.